 The Draft EIR is deficient in that it inappropriately uses the No Project Alternative to establish the baseline for determining the impacts of the Project.
 As a result, the DEIR fails to consider many impacts to be in the Project study area.
 And, for those items that were analyzed, the use of the No Project Alternative as the baseline for environmental impact analysis results in the impacts being inappropriately deemed insignificant or mitigated to a degree less than significant.
-As a result, significant future impacts to regions in the vicinity of the Airport that are directly attributable to growth in Airport activity are determined to be baseline conditions not subject to mitigation.
-The No Project to Project impact analysis in the DEIR circumvents the need to mitigate airport growth impacts on the surrounding communities while providing on-site mitigation measures for that growth.
+As a result, significant future impacts to regions in the vicinity of the Airport that are directly attributable to growth in Airport activity are determined to be baseline conditions not subject to mitigate airport growth impacts on the surrounding communities while providing on-site mitigation measures for that growth.